waveess/reset/Contribution.md

-# 🤝 Contributing to MindfulTimerApp
+# 🤝 Contributing to Reset App

 Thanks for your interest in contributing!
 We’re excited to build this together.